-Amazon Sells Nazi Themed Kid’s Books, Toys, And More
+Amazon Sells Nazi-Themed Kid’s Books, Toys, And More

 After the study was published, Amazon reportedly took some listings down, while others still remained on their site.

-However, the study also found that “Amazon has been reactive, not proactive, in its response to use of its site by peddlers of hate… Amazon has a history of responding slowly—or not at all—to public pressure on this front rather than effectively preventing hate groups from using its platforms in the first place.”
-In other words, Amazon allows anyone to sell whatever they want…until someone complains.
+However, the study also found that “Amazon has been reactive, not proactive, in its response to use of its site by peddlers of hate.
+Amazon has a history of responding slowly — or not at all — to public pressure on this front rather than effectively preventing hate groups from using its platforms in the first place.”
+In other words, Amazon allows anyone to sell whatever they want — until someone complains.

 Nazi Children’s Books, KKK Onesies Are for Sale on @amazon https://t.co/VQvoFfVxqN via @thedailybeast pic.twitter.com/Fsbv3lUEP2